PlanktoScope/PlanktoScope/documentation/docs/setup/software/nonstandard-install.md

 Next, you will need to write your downloaded Raspberry Pi OS image file to your microSD card.
 Plug your microSD card into your computer; you may need to use a microSD-to-SD-card adapter, and/or an SD-card-to-USB adapter.

-To use a graphical application to write the image file to your microSD card, you can install balenaEtcher or the Raspberry Pi imager.
-Download the latest version of [balenaEtcher](https://www.balena.io/etcher/) or the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) and install it.
-Then open balenaEtcher or the Raspberry Pi Imager.
+To use a graphical application to write the image file to your microSD card, you can install the Raspberry Pi imager.
+Download the latest version of the [Raspberry Pi Imager](https://www.raspberrypi.com/software/), install it, and start it.
 Select the Raspberry Pi OS image file (likely a `.img`, `.img.gz`, or `.img.xz` file) you just downloaded, and select the SD card you want to write the Raspberry Pi OS image to.
-Review your selections and click the "Flash!" or "Write" button to begin writing the Raspberry Pi OS image to the SD card.
+Review your selections and click the appropriate button to begin writing the Raspberry Pi OS image to the SD card.
 The process should take several minutes.

-If you'd instead prefer to write the image file to your microSD card from a command-line tool, you could instead use ddrescue on a Debian-based system, e.g. as follows:
+If you'd instead prefer to write the image file to your microSD card from a command-line tool, you could instead use a tool like `ddrescue` on a Debian-based system, e.g. as follows:

 ```
 gunzip planktoscope-v2.3-final.img.gz